|

 “Chill guys!”
 Twanda attempted to restore order.
 “If they find us here, we’ll get kicked out.

-her push on the frame with her fingertips.
+Christine remembered something about the mirror that made her push on the frame with her fingertips.
 Micha and the others joined her, and someone pushed the right section.
 A soft ‘click’ sounded and the mirror pivoted open.

-“I thought so!” exclaimed Christine as she disappeared into
+“I thought so!” exclaimed Christine as she disappeared into the secret passage.

 “Awesome!”
 Tommy followed her, as did the others.